bmFicg/coding/stuff/models/readme.md

 sometimes i need models for testing

 ##### Winged Victory
-NOTE: *This 3D Model is decimated using some automatic, some manual techniques* 2.375.035 Bytes
+NOTE: *This 3D Model is decimated using some automatic, some manual techniques*